Grayton Beach, Florida: What To Do in This Tiny Beach Town with a Groovy Soul

 Grab a six-pack from Grayton Beer Co. before heading to the beach

 This is the closest you'll get to being able to taste the local flair of Grayton Beach, and it's the only thing you should be cracking open on these shores.
 Grayton Beer Company started with two classic brews, an IPA and a Pale Ale, and vacationers and locals alike instantly fell head over hops.
 Visit the Taproom, Brewpub (with a tasty bar menu), or any nearby store for a six-pack before hitting the beach.
 It'll make your experience that much more authentic.

-Pay homage to the beloved Red Bar, which is currently rebuilding after being destroyed by a fire
+Visit the newly-reopened Red Bar, which was destroyed by a fire in 2019

-It might not be spilling out with beachgoers waiting for tables and catchy tunes coming from The Red Bar Jazz Band right now, but just take a second to wish it well and remember the good times.
+For a while, this iconic beachside restaurant wasn't spilling out with beachgoers waiting for tables and catchy tunes coming from The Red Bar Jazz Band.
+However, after plenty of well wishes and a reconstruction, The Red Bar is back and better than ever.
 (The restaurant-and-bar suffered irreparable damage from a fire on February 13, 2019.)

-The Red Bar existed as a scarlet-lit, bohemian anomaly on the impeccably polished and planned Highway 30A.
-The Grayton Beach mainstay blended a ‘70s Parisian beatnik bistro with a beach vagabond vibe, and Southerners came for the perfectly blackened grouper but stuck around for the house margaritas and live music by The Red Bar Jazz Band.
-Don't worry—they'll be back and running soon enough!
+The Red Bar has always existed as a scarlet-lit, bohemian anomaly on the impeccably polished and planned Highway 30A, and now it's started a new era.
+The Grayton Beach mainstay blends a '70s Parisian beatnik bistro with a beach vagabond vibe, and Southerners come for the perfectly blackened grouper and stick around for the house margaritas and live music by The Red Bar Jazz Band.

 WATCH: The Best Girlfriend Getaways in Florida